 Taxable income (₦) Rate of tax (%)

 First 300 000 7

 Next 300 000 11

 Next 500 000 15

 Next 500 000 19

-Next 1 600 000 21
+Next 1,600 000 21

-Above 3 200 000 24
+Above 3,200 000 24

-5. The Federal Inland Revenue Service (FIRS) has the discretion to assess non-resident companies (NRCs) to CIT at the higher of actual profit basis (determined based on audited accounts) and deemed profit basis (currently 20% of revenue).
-Until 2015, it was the practice of the FIRS to assess non-resident companies to CIT on deemed profit basis only.
+- 7. This relates to WHT deducted at source.
+Dividend received after deduction of WHT is regarded as franked investment income and is not liable to further income tax. - 8.
+The Federal Inland Revenue Service (FIRS) has the discretion to assess Nigerian companies and NRCs to CIT on a fair and reasonable percentage of their profit where they are of the opinion that the assessable profit reported is less than should be expected.
+For NRCs, this is usually the higher of actual profit (determined based on audited accounts) and deemed profit (currently 20% of revenue).
+Until 2015, it was the practice of the FIRS to assess NRCs to CIT on deemed profit basis only.
 However, the FIRS in that year issued a public notice on the filing of Tax Returns by NRCs under the CIT Act, Cap C21, Laws of the Federation of Nigeria (LFN) 2004 (as amended) requiring NRCs to file their tax returns on actual profit basis, in compliance with Section 55 of the CIT Act.
-The tax returns would comprise of the audited financial statements and income tax computations, showing the taxable income, tax-deductible expenses, and capital allowances of the NRC.
+The tax returns would comprise the signed audited financial statements and income tax computations, showing the taxable income, tax-deductible expenses, and capital allowances of the NRC.

 The notice issued by the FIRS specifies the commencement date as 2015 year of assessment, covering the basis period of an accounting period ending in 2014.

-Relatedly, Finance Act, 2021 amended Section 30 of the CIT Act to empower the FIRS to assess non-resident digital service providers with significant economic presence in Nigeria to tax on a fair percentage of their income derived from Nigeria.
+Finance Act, 2021 has amended Section 30 of the CIT Act to empower the FIRS to assess non-resident digital service providers with significant economic presence in Nigeria to tax on a fair percentage of their income derived from Nigeria.